Pros and Cons of Vinyl Siding: What You Need to Know

 • Focus on quality.
 Spend a little more for a higher-quality vinyl siding that will last longer.
 Look for high-quality vinyl that is 55-gauge or .55 inches thick for the greatest durability.

 • Be intentional about color.
 Review inspirational photos and homes in person to determine the colors you like best.
-Consider your neighborhood, too: What will mesh with the other homes or, if you prefer to be a trendsetter, what will make your house stand out?
+Consider your neighborhood, too: what will mesh with the other homes or, if you prefer to be a trendsetter, what will make your house stand out?
+Painting vinyl is challenging, so choosing the right color up front is wise.

 • Consider a different style.
 Determine if you prefer vertical or horizontal panels or a combination of both in your design.
 You can create a custom look by mixing the patterns.
 You may also be able to create a unique look by mixing vinyl with brick veneer or other siding types.

-• Purchase more than you need: There will always be waste when installing siding.
-Plus, you’ll want extra vinyl siding panels as replacements when the siding on your home gets damaged.
-We usually recommend 10% to 20% more than you need.
+• Purchase more than you need.
+There will always be waste when installing siding.
+Plus, you’ll want extra vinyl siding panels as replacements if the siding on your home gets damaged.
+It’s a good idea to buy 10% to 20% more than you need, which you can determine by using a siding calculator.

 • Buy through a siding installer.
 You can buy vinyl siding from home improvement stores and construction supply companies.
 But you should also check with siding installers, as they can often get discounts on vinyl siding and other materials.